Mainland Regional High School (New Jersey)

-Mainland Regional High School is a regional public high school and school district serving students in grades nine through twelve from the communities of Linwood, Northfield and Somers Point in Atlantic County, New Jersey, United States, serving a total population of over 25,000 in the three communities.
+Mainland Regional High School is a regional public high school and school district serving students in grades nine through twelve from the communities of Linwood, Northfield and Somers Point in Atlantic County, in the U.S. state of New Jersey, serving a total population of over 25,000 in the three communities.
 The high school is located in Linwood.
-Mainland Regional High School has been recognized by the National Blue Ribbon Schools Program, the highest honor that an American school can achieve.
+The school is the only facility of the Mainland Regional High School District.

-As of the 2021–22 school year, the school had an enrollment of 1,213 students and 109.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.1:1.
-There were 102 students (8.4% of enrollment) eligible for free lunch and 9 (0.7% of students) eligible for reduced-cost lunch.
+As of the 2023–24 school year, the school had an enrollment of 1,171 students and 106.2 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.0:1.
+There were 177 students (15.1% of enrollment) eligible for free lunch and 36 (3.1% of students) eligible for reduced-cost lunch.

 The school is fully accredited by the New Jersey Department of Education.